pfillion/mariadb/README.md

 # MariaDB

 These are docker images for [MariaDB](https://mariadb.org) database.
-Mainly, it's to manage sensitive data with **secrets** that was introduced by Docker
+Mainly, it's to manage sensitive data with **secrets** that was introduced by Docker.

 The base image is from [webhippie MariaDB](https://registry.hub.docker.com/u/webhippie/mariadb/).
 Furthermore, it running on an [Alpine Linux container](https://registry.hub.docker.com/u/webhippie/alpine/).
 Thank to him.